Traditional British Fish Pie Recipe

 - The fish flakes, chopped eggs and parsley should be added to the bechamel sauce.
 Season with salt and white pepper.
 Combine by using a slow and steady folding motion, rather than a firm stirring motion.

 - Preheat your oven to 375F/190C.
-Pour the filling in to a suitable pie dish and gently and evenly disperse with the back of your wooden spoon.
+Pour the filling into a suitable pie dish and gently and evenly disperse with the back of your wooden spoon.

 - Do not simply tip the mash on to the filling and try to smooth it out this way.
 That is a recipe for disaster and you will succeed only in stirring it through the filling.
 Instead, use a spoon to add it in lumps, over the filling.
-A knife dipped in a cup of boiling water should then be used to smooth it out and create wave like ripples on the surface.
+A knife dipped in a cup of boiling water should then be used to smooth it out and create wave-like ripples on the surface.

 Variations on the Traditional Fish Pie Recipe

 As is so often the case with classic recipes, the modern era sees them adapted, enhanced and "improved" to suit the needs of the cook or chef striving for ever more complex and aesthetically pleasing dishes.
-While it is possible to develop a traditional fish pie recipe in any number of ways, it is vital never to lose sight of the most important ingredient and flavour of all - the fish.
-You may wish to try adding some leek (stem only), peas or carrots to the fish pie filling, while dill is a herb which really can add a little extra something to the sauce.
+While it is possible to develop a traditional fish pie recipe in any number of ways, it is vital never to lose sight of the most important ingredient and flavour of all: the fish.
+You may wish to try adding some leek (stem only), peas or carrots to the fish pie filling, while dill is a herb that really can add a little extra something to the sauce.
 Try also scattering some grated cheddar cheese over the top before you put it under the grill or broiler.